 Taxis are available at the airport.
 Cab fare into Tallinn is roughly €10.
 It is recommended to use an official airport taxi from the following companies: Tulika Takso, Tallink Takso and Tallinna Takso.

 The airport is small, but ultra-modern.
 Three banks operate at the airport providing ATMs, currency exchange, and cashing of travellers cheques.
 There is a post office in the departure hall, a large duty-free shop, a bar and snack bar, library, post office, luggage wrapping and storage, travel agencies, and two well-equipped business lounges.

 Three parking areas are available at the airport.
-Lot A3 is in front of the passenger terminal, and charges €2 every 15 minutes.
-Short-term parking in Lot A is €3 for the first hour, and €1 per 30 minutes thereafter up to €15 for 24 hours; daily parking is €5.
-Lot A2 has long-term rates of €10 for the first day and €3 per day thereafter.
+Lot A3 is in front of the passenger terminal, and charges about €2 every 15 minutes.
+Short-term parking in Lot A is about €3 for the first hour, and about €1 per 30 minutes thereafter up to about €15 for 24 hours; daily parking is about €5.
+Lot A2 has long-term rates of about €10 for the first day and about €3 per day thereafter.

 A number of European carriers offer flights to Tallinn Airport.
 The most frequent airlines flying to Tallin are Spanair, Lufthansa, SAS, Finnair, easyJet, Estonian Air, Air France, Czech Airlines, Alitalia, Air Baltic and Aeroflot.